 - Provide educational outreach regarding environmental policy;

 - Develop resources to train Native American and Alaska Native professionals in health

 care and public policy; and

-- Through the U.S. Institute for Environmental Conflict Resolution, provide assessment,
+- Through the National Center for Environmental Conflict Resolution, provide assessment,

 mediation, and other related services to resolve environmental disputes involving